neondatabase/website/content/docs/manage/database-access.md

 Each Neon project is created with a default Postgres role that takes its name from your Neon account (the account you registered with).
 For example, if a user named "Alex" signs up for Neon, the project is created with a default role named `alex`.

-The default Postgres role is automatically assigned the [neon_superuser role](/docs/manage/roles#the-neonsuperuser-role) role, which allows creating databases, roles, and reading and writing data in all tables, views, sequences.
+The default Postgres role is automatically assigned the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role, which allows creating databases, roles, and reading and writing data in all tables, views, sequences.
 Any user created with the Neon console, Neon API, or Neon CLI is also assigned the `neon_superuser` role.

 It is good practice to reserve `neon_superuser` roles for database administration tasks like creating roles and databases.
 For other users, we recommend creating roles with specific sets of permissions based on application and access requirements.
 Then, assign the appropriate roles to your users.
 The roles you create should adhere to a _least privilege_ model, granting only the permissions required to accomplish their tasks.